zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  enough – you know them sufficiently.
 Debra says, “I don’ t want to spoil her fun.”
 To “spoil (spoil) someone’s fun” means to make something less fun for somebody, to make something less enjoyable.
 A parent may say to their child, “I don’t mean to spoil your fun, but now you must go to b ed, it is late.
 No more television for you!”

 Debra says, “I don’t want to spoil (Ray’s mother’s) fun.”
 She says, “If she can’t complain about our dirty house, what will she complain about?”
-To “complain” means to say that you are unhappy about something, to sa y that you don’t like something.
+To “complain” means to say that you are unhappy about something, to say that you don’t like something.
 If you check into a hotel and your room is di rty, you may call down and complain to the front desk, the people who are resp onsible for the hotel.
 Debra is saying that Ray’s mother likes to have fun by compl aining about things.
 There are, of course, people like this in the world – n ot my mother-in-law!
 Debra says, “If she can’t complain about our dirty house, what wi ll she complain about?” meaning if we clean up the house she won’t have any fun because she can’t complain.
 She, of course, is making a joke here – Debra  is.

 Now let’s listen to the dialogue, this time at a norma l speed.